taming-the-state-in-react/taming-the-state-in-react/manuscript/mobx/mobx.md

 - ref Michel Post

-# Container and Presenter Pattern still Valid
+# Container and Presenter Pattern

+- still valid
 - TODO

+# Redux to MobX, MobX to Redux

+- refacotr
+- only bridge changes with container
+- no normalization anymore

 # MobX in Scaling Applications